 Data entry workers can succeed with a wide variety of personality and work traits, but there are a few things that help to succeed in the field.
 There are practical data entry skills, such as basic computer skills and typing skills.
 You will often get bonus points for having a strong working knowledge of word processing software and spreadsheet software, especially Microsoft Excel.

-People who thrive in data entry are usually task oriented, who enjoy focusing in on a task and find comfort in routine.
+People who thrive in data entry are usually task oriented, have a high amount of self-discipline, and enjoy focusing in on a task and find comfort in routine.
 Being detail-oriented is vital, as data that is entered is only good if it’s accurately done.

 Organization and time management skills are also majorly important.
 For many data entry jobs, people don’t work set hours but are rather paid by their output.
 If you can remain focused and on-task, you stand to earn much more than if you are someone who is easily distracted and struggles to remain committed to finishing the task at hand.